chesterbr/ruby2600/README.md

 ## License

-If you can see this repository, it means I gave you a sneak preview.
-Play with it as you wish, but please don't share until it is released - ping me if you have any need otherwise!

-Once released (planned for [RubyConf BR 2013](http://cfp.rubyconf.com.br/)), this software will be distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).
-If you have access right now, it me
+This software is distributed under the terms of the [MIT License](http://opensource.org/licenses/MIT).

 Copyright (c) 2013 Carlos Duarte do Nascimento (Chester) <cd@pobox.com>